ederson-souza/Udacity-Capstone-Project/report.md

 In this case, I have applied a technique called SMOTE.
 What it does is: *"First it finds the n-nearest neighbors in the minority class for each of the samples in the class .
 Then it draws a line between the the neighbors an generates random points on the lines"*. <a href='https://medium.com/coinmonks/smote-and-adasyn-handling-imbalanced-data-set-34f5223e167'>Reference</a>

 Applying SMOTE on the Baseline Model, it was not observed any improvement on AUC Score, but the big impact was on Recall Score.
-It jumped from 0.246854 to 0.766215, which means that 76.62% of the positive targets were correctly classified.
+It jumped from 0.246854 to 0.769603, which means that 76.62% of the positive targets were detected.
 Therefore, in case Santander needs to predict all transactions as possible, the higher the Recall Score is, the better.

 At the XGBoost final model, the oversampling technique is already inside the hyperparameters (scale_pos_weight).
 Therefore, SMOTE package won't be used.